Home/UFC

 Article continues below this ad

 Amanda Ribas is one of the many UFC fighters on the roster who hail from Brazil.
 She was born in the municipality of Varginha, located in the southwestern part of the Minas Gerais state.
-Ribas’s hometown is known for being one of the major places for commerce and the production of coffee in Brazil.
+Ribas’s hometown is known for being one of the major centers for commerce and the production of coffee in Brazil.
 Her journey in fighting started with her father, Marcelo Ribas, who is a martial arts instructor.

 ADVERTISEMENT